arohner/datomic-compound-index/README.md

 (of course, if your DB has :event/user-at-type, then :event/user-at is unnecessary).

+# Features

+- efficiently query on attributes comprised of multiple values
+- efficiently query on partial keys, i.e. an attribute indexed on 3
+- attributes, and you know the first two parts.

 # Usage

 dci provides functions for the use cases described